StopNGo/react-proto/README.md

 One of the goals of this project is to provide some common soultions in React development and to clarify why they were chosen and how they work.
 So, such information will be present in this documentation in an orderly fashion.

+## Changes

+Detailed release notes for a given version can be found on [releases page](https://github.com/StopNGo/react-proto/releases).

 ## Feedback

 I welcome any feedbacks, suggestions and questions related to this project.

-You can leave them [here](https://github.com/StopNGo/react-proto/issues).
+You can leave them on [issues](https://github.com/StopNGo/react-proto/issues) or [discussions](https://github.com/StopNGo/react-proto/discussions) pages.

 ![Thank you!](http://media.riffsy.com/images/26d31721af290a7e42eae0498a4730a5/tenor.gif)